Seneca County Ohio

 The Rules of Practice and Procedure for the Common Pleas Court of Seneca County Ohio outline four divisions for the court.

-Oversees all Felony Criminal cases, including grand jury and all civil cases including personal injury, contracts, torts, real estate, malpractice, appeals from state and county administrative agencies.
+This division of the court presides over all Felony Criminal cases and Civil cases, including grand jury, personal injury, contracts, torts, real estate, malpractice, appeals from state and county administrative agencies.

 Additional programming and services provided by the court, along with helpful links to other commonly used resources.